aeternity/aepp-playground/README.md

 _I've termed the parts of the app as `modules` instead of `components` to not confuse it with Vue Components._

----

-__Some things here don't work yet.
-This is a work in progress.
-Hit up the 'Issues' if you wanna discuss something, or wanna know more.__
----

 ![Overview](https://i.imgur.com/6ZA6pvo.png)

 #### Identity Provider